- Plan / Information (Français)

 Alongside this conservation treatment, the Daru staircase, which provides the perfect setting for the Winged Victory of Samothrace, will have its walls, floors, vaulted ceilings and railings refurbished.

-The overall operation will be carried out in several stages: the dismantling and removal of the monument will begin in September 2013.
+The overall operation is carried out in several stages: the dismantling and removal of the monument has begun in September 2013.
 The Winged Victory is expected to be back in place in the summer of 2014.
 The inauguration of the renovated monument and its staircase is scheduled for spring 2015, when the cleaning of the staircase should be complete.
 The Winged Victory will then be showcased to its best advantage.

 Curator(s): Jean-Luc Martinez, director of the Louvre, Marianne Hamiaux and Ludovic Laugier, researchers, Department of Greek, Etruscan, and Roman Antiquities.